-Published at Monday, 16 October 2017 by Wiatt Lambert in Cabinets & Drawer, with total 67 drawings.
+Published at Monday, 16 October 2017 by Wiatt Lambert in Cabinets & Drawer, with total 67 images.

 Kitchen cabinets can be customized with a wide variety of components that will allow you to express your design tastes, while simultaneously addressing your specific cooking and storage needs.

 The color black lets the cabinetry lines speak out and is a backdrop for the other elements in the room, says Susan.
 And, she notes, there's nothing like a black background to make metal panel inserts, such as chicken wire or mesh, stand out.
 Black cabinetry can be a backdrop or a focal point like an island, a single wall or even interspersed with other colored or wood-finish cabinetry.

 A kitchen with a lot of natural light is a natural for black cabinets.
 If your kitchen is short on sunshine, then make sure you have a good lighting plan for it — pendant lights, under-cabinet lights, even in-cabinet lights if you decide on those metal grid inserts or glass-paneled fronts.
 One caveat from Jennifer: Don't put lights too close to the cabinet doors because this will create a "hot spot" where the light hits them.
 Even if you do have a lot of natural light, more of the man-made kind will keep the kitchen from becoming a black hole.
 Jennifer's other caveat is that black cabinetry may show smudges and fingerprints more easily than wood ones, so consider your cleaning style in your decision.